CLofton/learn-to-code/README.md

 1. Fork this repository.
 1. Clone it to your computer by using your terminal to navigate to the Desktop folder and typing "git clone https://github.com/{username}/learn-to-code.git"
 1. Once you open the project, you can edit it in your code editor.
-1. To push up your changes:
+1. To push up your changes: <br>
-  navigate to correct directory in your terminal type "git add {name of files}" and press enter type "git commit -m {message describing changes}" type "git push origin master"
+  navigate to correct directory in your terminal <br>
+  type "git add {name of files}" and press enter type "git commit -m {message describing changes}" type "git push origin master"